MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0/content.md

 Alternatively you can select the fly sprite, then select the *fly1.png* and *fly2.png* images, then right-click and choose *Create Keyframes from Selection*.
 You can then copy & paste the keyframes until you have a total of 6 keyframes.

-Then chain the timeline to itself, so that the animation is repeated infinitely.
-Once you are done, the result should look similar to this one:
+The last step is to chain the timeline to itself so that the animation is repeated infinitely.
+This can be done at the bottom of the timeline bar.
+Once you are done, the result should look like this:

 ![](https://static.makegameswith.us/gamernews_images/70O82VzZyd/FlyAnimation.gif)